aravind-madlad/lazy-linux-scripts/README.md

 >This goes to your documents folder and creates folder with the format mondd_yy, where mon is the month in three words, dd is the date, and yy is the last two digits of the year.

->Paste the following function in your zsrc or bashrc file in you home folder
+>Paste the following function in your zshrc or bashrc file in you home folder

 work ()
 {